 Although the trees have been planted as monocultures, it does not mean that they are to be managed as timber forests.
 It is the aim of the Arboretum to provide visitors with a feeling for each of the species that have been planted.
 Although there will be some formative pruning for most of the species, this will still involve giving the trees some freedom to express themselves.
 There will also be others within the individual forests that need to be treated differently from one another to fit in with the original landscape design.

 Of course, there is still going to have to be an appreciation that the areas around the trees will need to be maintained and so consideration will have to be given to people and the likes of mowers and other vehicles being able to pass through under the trees.

-For all of the forests, the retaining of information has been important.
-This information has included details of the species’ provenances, their propagation, their growth, flowering and fruiting and will also include information about pests and diseases and any tree loses and replacements.
-The information is currently still held as basic files and maps but the Arboretum is currently reviewing possible options for a botanic gardens style database.
+For all of the forests, retaining of information has been important.
+This information has included details of the species’ provenances, their propagation, their growth, flowering and fruiting and will also include information about pests and diseases and any tree loss and replacements.
+The information is currently still held as basic files and maps but the Arboretum is currently reviewing possible options for a botanic gardens-style database.

 - Bore # 1 = 10ML